RPS sold to NASDAQ-listed Stratasys

 RPS Director David Storey added: “We developed the Neo line to raise the industry standard for the next generation of large-frame industrial stereolithography 3D printers.
 I’m looking forward to continuing to develop this best-in-class technology with the Stratasys team as we bring our products to a broadened global audience.”

 Commenting on BCMS’ role in the transaction, RPS Directors David Storey and Steve Moran said: “Our enormous thanks to BCMS for your efforts over the last year.
-From the initial marketing of the business, through to completion, John Pritchard and Andy Denny added significant value and guided us and negotiated on our behalf with tact and proficiency.
+From the initial marketing of the business, through to completion, Andy Denny added significant value and guided us and negotiated on our behalf with tact and proficiency.
 They became friends to us during the process.
 Our solicitor commented that he has dealt with many M&A advisors through the years and John and Andy were one of the strongest teams he has dealt with: there for the long run, not just for a quick profit.
 A huge thank you to John and Andy and all at BCMS who delivered this deal for us.”

 “It is worth adding that negotiations took place entirely against the backdrop of the Coronavirus pandemic, and this transaction confirms that even in challenging times, BCMS has the proven ability to deliver the best outcomes for our clients.
 It goes without saying that we wish all parties all the very best moving forward.”